meetoseh/backend/docs/db/journeys.md

     id of the audio content file
 -   `background_image_file_id (integer not null references image_files(id) on delete cascade)`: the id of the background image file
+-   `title (text not null)`: the title of the journey, typically short
+-   `description (text not null)`: the description of the journey, typically longer but still short
+-   `journey_subcategory_id (integer not null references journey_subcategories(id) on delete restrict)`: the id of the journey subcategory
 -   `prompt (text not null)`: the prompt and corresponding settings as a json dictionary. the prompt format is described in the Prompts section
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch